 When a loved one passes away, children deal with their grief in all sorts of different ways.
-Raising awareness of how children grieve is the aim of National Bereaved Children’s Week, which takes place this week.
-At the conference which takes place Friday 18th, Ireland’s first set of national standards for the care of bereaved children will be launched.
+Raising awareness of how children grieve is the aim of National Bereaved Children’s Week, which takes place in the 3rd week of November.
+Ireland’s first set of national standards for the care of bereaved children was also launched in 2016.

 Click here for some downloadable A4 fact sheets